giantninja908/KrunkerGFXDL/README.md

-# Tauri Svelte App Template

-This is a project template for [Tauri](https://tauri.studio) and [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/jbarszczewski/tauri-svelte-template.

-To create a new project based on this template follow the official guide here: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template
+# Krunker GFXDL

+this is a utility for krunker users to do the stuffz

 ## Get started

-Before using template please see [Tauri Introduction](https://tauri.studio/en/docs/getting-started/intro) and follow instructions to setup your environment.
+Before using KGFXDL please see [Tauri Introduction](https://tauri.studio/en/docs/getting-started/intro) and follow instructions to setup your environment.

 Install the dependencies...